 Ovaries and testicles

-The testicles, located in the scrotum below the penis in males, secrete androgens, mainly testosterone, that control sexual development, puberty, facial hair, sexual behavior, libido, erectile function, and the formation of spermatozoa (spermatogenesis).
+The testicles, located in the scrotum, below the penis in males, secrete androgens, mainly testosterone.
+Androgens control sexual development, puberty, facial hair, sexual behavior, libido, erectile function, and the formation of sperm cells (spermatogenesis).

 Pineal body (pineal gland)

 The pineal is a small endocrine gland located deep in the brain.
 It secretes melatonin and helps to control the body's sleep patterns and moderate levels of reproductive hormones.